The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 So it is better to pay on time.
 But the IRS has payment plans available if you can’t.
 The best thing you can do is to research your options and be proactive.
 Learn about the IRS payment plans here.

-What if I don’t know how to file?
+What if I don’t know how to file my taxes?

 You don’t have to be a tax expert to file your own taxes, and you don’t have to do it all on your own.
 TaxSlayer offers all customers a guided tax filing experience, so it’s simple to prepare, print, and file your basic forms.
 All products offer free email and live phone support, too, in case you have specific questions to answer.
 Certain products include additional options as well, like live chat, IRS audit assistance, and the ability to speak with a tax expert.
 For a list of support options and to compare TaxSlayer products, read more here.